ksarkies/XBee-Acquisition/XBee-node-test-pc/README.md

 --------------------------------------

 This is a POSIX system based test code for a XBee remote unit.
-Written in C but embedded in a QT/C++ wrapper.
+Written in C but embedded in a QT/C++ wrapper which emulates the environment for the test code.
 The purpose is to provide a testbed for remote system firmware that is capable of communicating with an XBee and working as a remote unit.

+NOTE: gcc required to provide function override for timerISR.

 It is identical to the [xbee-node-test](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-node-test) code but is intended to run on a POSIX system using a serial interface to an XBee.